 How does it work?

-If you’re in an accident or your car is stolen, and we decide that it’s a total loss, we’ll try to replace your car with a new one within 90 days.
+If you’re in an accident or your car is stolen, and we settle your claim as a total loss, we’ll try to replace your car with a new one within 90 days.
 If we can’t replace the model or it isn’t available in Australia, we’ll provide you with a new car that we think is similar, or we’ll offer you a cash settlement.
 Even if your car is 10 years old, we’ll replace it with a new one if you meet the eligible criteria.

-If we approve your claim and proceed with a replacement, your CTP Insurance, initial registration, delivery charges and stamp duty will also be taken care of.
+If we approve your claim and proceed with a replacement, your CTP/MAI Insurance, initial registration, delivery charges and stamp duty will also be taken care of.